nadernamini/RNA-seq_Read-algn/README.md

 ## Introduction
-In this project, we have implemented some basic BWT functions that we covered in class, and then implemented a simplified version of an aligner (what algorithm/method?) for RNA sequencing reads.
+In this project, we have implemented some basic BWT functions that we covered in class, and then implemented a simplified version of an aligner for RNA sequencing reads.

 ## Rules and Tips